 Class Teachers/ Teaching Assistants have direct responsibility for behaviour management within their class and are responsible at all times for the behaviour of all pupils both inside and outside the classroom.
 They should ensure that rules, rewards and sanctions are established at the beginning of the year and understood by all the children in their class.
 Rules, rewards and sanctions will be in line with school policy as detailed in the policy.
 This is the framework in which the daily classroom management takes place.
-In order to promote positive behaviour Class Teachers would be expected to adopt the following strategies:
+In order to promote positive behaviour Class Teachers and support assistants would be expected to adopt the following strategies:

-- Help implement the Whole School Behaviour Policy as outlined in the Home School Agreement; - Refer to the school Golden Rules regularly; - Give rewards for positive behaviour; - Use circle/discussion time positively;

-- Give a high level of verbal praise to both individuals and to the whole class in order to highlight appropriate behaviour; - Liaise with support staff.
+- Help implement the Whole School Behaviour Policy as outlined in the Home School Agreement; - Refer to the school Golden Rules regularly; - Give rewards for positive behaviour; - Run engaging and positive Golden Time groups which support respectful relationships and reward good behaviours - Use circle/discussion time positively; - Give a high level of verbal praise to both individuals and to the whole class in order to highlight appropriate behaviour; - Liaise with other staff to ensure consistency across school.